Rahm back at world number one after California win

 'Progress' for Woods on comeback

-Woods ended his first tournament in seven months with a final-round two-over-par 73 to finish on one under for the tournament.
+Woods ended his first tournament in seven months with a final-round 73 to finish on one under for the tournament.

 "It's progress, but I didn't win," said the 15-time major champion, who badly injured his right leg and foot in a car accident two days after this tournament in 2021.

-Those injuries still hinder the 47-year-old, who said his comeback was "certainly was a little bit more difficult than I probably let on".
+Those injuries still hinder the 47-year-old, who said his comeback "certainly was a little bit more difficult than I probably let on".

 Woods explained: "My team has been fantastic in getting my body recovered day to day and getting me ready to play each and every day.